chairforce2/practice-project-1/README.md

 # practice-project-1

 A practice project to deploy a web server and all necessary infrastructure on AWS using Terraform.
-This uses static credential so in order to leverage this all you need is to
+This uses static credential so in order to leverage this all you need is to:

 a. have terraform installed and know how to do terraform init and terraform deploy

 b. have an AWS account and know how to get your access key and copy it into the placeholder values that are in the AWS provider definition in main.tf

 Steps involved: